krosenberg01/usgs-nccasc-soil-moisture/README.md

 9. Click **New** in the toolbar and select **terminal**

 10. In this new terminal, run the line **cd earth-analytics** to enter into your earth-analytics directory, and then run the line **git clone** followed by the url generated from forking and cloning this repository.
 This will place the full repository into your "earth-analytics" folder for use.
 Now you are ready to begin running the notebook!

+## Stations included in this analysis

+1. Bushland, Texas
+2. Nunn, Colorado
+3. Ft.
+Assiniboine, Montana
+4. Mandan, North Dakota
+5. Lind, Washington
+6. Beasley Lake, Mississippi
+7. Eastview Farm, Tennessee
+8. Mammoth Cave, Kentucky
+9. Abrams, Kansas

+**Note:** Other SCAN stations can be examined, but an input url and station name must be inserted into the **imports.py** file before running the notebook.

+## Future Work / Future Studies:

+**Compare with drought indices to examine relationships:** Create a workflow in Python to examine the relationships of the standardized SM data at different depths with select drought indices such as LERI, PDSI, SPEI, EDDI as a time series analysis.
+This drought index data can be examined easily using a tool from the University of Colorado, Boulder <a href="https://droughtindexportal.colorado.edu/" target="_blank">here</a>

+**Examine relationships between soil moisture trends at different depths with related environmental phenomena:** Compare soil moisture trends at different depths with other natural factors to examine correlation!
+One suggestion was that very shallow (2cm) measurements can be useful to help calibrate/verify satellite measurements of soil moisture, 5cm and 10cm could give insight into available water at the root zone (for plant use; agricultural use), 20cm and 50cm could give insight into local streamflow characteristics, and finally, 100cm depth measurements could be useful as an indication of drought intensity.
+Perhaps this data could be applied/correlated to each of these parameters to see what the relation is using true in-situ soil moisture data!

 ## Files Included in this Repository:
 ___